 top of page

-143rd Street Surveying
+Will County - 143rd Street Surveying

 The 143rd Street survey included setting control points with GPS and traditional methods, mapping 3.5 miles of roadway, and surveying eight square miles of land.
 It also involved reviewing 160 property records and creating maps and legal descriptions for land needed by Will County and IDOT.